Podcast: Play in new window | Download

 - Don’t compare your homeschool journey with someone else’s homeschool journey.

-- Don’t compare your own homeschool journey with even what you want yours to be.
+- And don’t compare your own homeschool journey with even what you want yours to be.

 - Don’t focus on the gap; focus on all the great things that are happening.